-The same information as for the local display is available via the web server.
+The same diagnostic information that is available for the local display is available via the web server.

 11.4 Diagnostic information via fieldbus

 Diagnostic events, status signals and more information are transmitted according to the definitions and technical capability of the respective fieldbus systems.